123rd Infantry Regiment (United States): Luzon Campaign

 The 123rd Infantry Regiment as a whole took part in some of the longest and bloodiest campaigns of the US Army during World War II and it suffered a total of 96 combat casualties.
 Its relatively low casualty rate is a testament to the long and intensive training the unit underwent before engaging in combat.

 Japan and Demobilization

 The main units of the 123rd Infantry arrived in Japan on 25 September 1945 to conduct occupation duty.
 They were garrisoned at Takarazuka and remained until 6 February 1946, when it was fully demobilized and sent home.
 At the time the regiment arrived in Japan, their strength was 140 officers and 3,311 enlisted men.
-About 1,000 of the men were replacements who had joined the Regiment on Luzon.
+About 1,000 of the men were replacements who had joined the regiment on Luzon.

 After World War II

 On 5 July 1946, the 123rd was assigned to the 44th Infantry Division of the Illinois National Guard with headquarters at Springfield.
 It was organized and its headquarters federally recognized on 29 January 1947.

-As of 1995, the 1st Battalion, 123d Infantry Regiment was reportedly assigned to the 34th Infantry Division and transitioned to an air assault formation.
-However, this unit is only represented by Company B in Delavan, IL in 2021.
+Army Reserve Command

+In October 1968, the US Army Reserve activated the 123rd Army Reserve Command, continuing the lineage of the 123rd Infantry Regiment.
+In 1990, the Command was mobilized for the First Gulf War.
+Its mission was supporting American combat forces in Saudi Arabia.
+The command also assisted Kuwait rebuild after occupation by Iraqi forces.